 Midsummer is very important in Northern Pagan traditions such as Heathenry and is a time to honour Sunne, goddess of the sun, the landspirits and sometimes Balder is also honoured.
 For Wiccans, this is when “the powers of nature reach this highest point.
 The Earth is awash in the fertility of the Goddess and God.”

 It is traditional to celebrate this festival by having BBQ’s and Bonfires with friends, watching the sunrise and eating summer foods e.g. salads.
+Strawberries have come into season now so eat I like to eat them on the solstice.
 It is a good time to be outside, to collect herbs, to go hiking or camping, to have a water fight and to make mead.
 It is a time to be thankful for the sun and to enjoy its light and warmth.

 Hutton, Ronald.
 The Stations of the Sun: A History of the Ritual Year in Britain.
 Oxford: Oxford University Press, 1996.